 Make multiple payments a month

-Making a payment once every two weeks instead of once a month is good psychological motivation to keep rapidly paying down your student loans and will save you in interest charges down the road.
-When it comes to making multiple payments, Micheal Micheletti of the Freedom Financial Network encourages borrowers to take on a side-hustle to afford that second payment per month.
+Making a payment once every two weeks instead of once a month is good psychological motivation to keep rapidly paying down your student loans.
+Plus, it will save you money in interest charges down the road.
+Many lenders offer the option to manually select which loan their payment is going towards on an online portal, which makes it easier to track your progress.

 Lowering your interest rate is one approach that could help you pay less overall on your student loans.
 But it’s not the only strategy that works.
-Being financially savvy and knowing all of your repayment options is the best way to save money in the long run.
+Being financially savvy and knowing your repayment options is the best way to save money in the long run.

 If you can’t qualify for a lower interest rate, try to find out why.
-If your credit score is what’s holding you back, prioritize improving your creditworthiness as you look into alternative repayment methods or enlist the help of a co-signer.
-Making your student loan payments on time will help improve your credit score, so regardless of whether or not you qualify for a lower rate, always prioritize making your monthly payment to save money in the long-run.
+If your credit score is holding you back, prioritize improving your creditworthiness as you look into alternative repayment methods or enlist the help of a co-signer.
+Making your student loan payments on time will help improve your credit score, so regardless of whether or not you qualify for a lower rate, always prioritize making your monthly payment to save money in the long run.